weakweak/riff.tf/index.md

 I'll make a note of any changes to the guide and the date it was updated here if you want to come back in the future to check for changes.

-**Last updated: Monday, 15th April 2017 - Removed details about Anticipation bug due to it being fixed**
+**Last updated: Tuesday 23rd May 2017 - Added details about the Shadow Dance/Stealth pre-pull**

 <div id="toc"></div>